-You also have the right to make free local phone calls after being booked.
-A parent with childcare responsibilities should be allowed to make two additional calls to arrange for childcare.
+You also have the right to make three free local phone calls immediately after being booked and no later than three hours after arrest.
+A parent with childcare responsibilities may make two additional calls to arrange for childcare.

 IMMIGRATION ISSUES